magicicada/cp/course_documents/assessments/assignments/assign-1/assign-1-spec.md

 Task:

-You will write a MiniZinc model to compute a minimum dominating set on an input graph.
+You will write a MiniZinc model to compute a minimum distance dominating set on an input graph.

 Distance dominating Set: